MassTransit/MassTransit/docs/articles/mediator.md

 ---
-title: "Enter the Mediator"
+title: "Mediator"
-date: 2020-02-23
-author: "Chris"
-tag:
-  - Patterns
-  - Mediator
 ---

+# Enter the Mediator

 This post covers a new MassTransit feature, _Mediator_, and how it can be used to consume messages from any transport using MassTransit consumers and sagas.